exentio/3D-X2_Filament_Dryer_Modding/firmware/FLASHING.md

 to make sure you have a working firmware dump.

 To flash the firmware: `st-flash --reset --format binary write firmware.bin 0x8000000`

+### Unbricking

+Should you ever find yourself unable to flash (happens with Arduino), here's what works for me.

+Connect SWD as normal, and connect the nRST pin to GND.
+Get the flash command ready in a terminal or your favorite tool, but wait before launching the flash.
+In another terminal, run this command, it will fail saying it can't find any chip id:
+`st-flash --reset --connect-under-reset --format binary write original_firmware_dump.bin 0x08000000`
+Then launch the flash command quickly, as soon as you disconnect the reset pin from GND.